 About PRS Foundation

-PRS Foundation supports outstanding talent from all backgrounds, covering the whole of the UK and all genres, with grantee success stories including Little Simz, Wolf Alice, Dave, Sam Fender, Years & Years, AJ Tracey, Anna Meredith, Yola, Glass Animals, Ezra Collective, Jade Bird, Ghetts, Shiva Feshareki, Sarathy Korwar, Floating Points, Nadine Shah, The Fanatix, Imogen Heap, IDLES, Kae Tempest, Kojey Radical and Yard Act.
+PRS Foundation supports outstanding talent from all backgrounds, covering the whole of the UK and all genres, with grantee success stories including Little Simz, Wolf Alice, Dave, Sam Fender, Years & Years, AJ Tracey, Anna Meredith, English Teacher, Yola, Glass Animals, Ezra Collective, Sasha Keable, Ghetts, Shiva Feshareki, Sarathy Korwar, Floating Points, Nadine Shah, Lostboy, Imogen Heap, IDLES, Kae Tempest, Kojey Radical and Yard Act.

 Widely respected as an inclusive, collaborative and proactive funding body, PRS Foundation supports an exceptional range of new music activity through direct grants to music creators and through support for pioneering organisations, including venues, festivals, promoters and other talent development organisations.
 PRS Foundation leads the charge to create a stronger, fairer and inclusive music sector and is home to the Women Make Music fund, co-founders of global gender equality initiative, Keychange and most recently the POWER UP initiative to tackle anti-Black racism in music.

-If you’re a talented UK-based music creator, find out more about PRS Foundation’s support on the Funding page.
+If you’re a talented UK-based music creator or an organisation or industry professional looking for support, find out more via Funding page.

 Our mission:

-We invest in the future of music by supporting talent development and new music across the UK; enabling songwriters and composers of all backgrounds to realise their potential and reach audiences across the world.
+We play a pivotal role in the future of new music and talent development across the UK; our support transforms the lives and careers of music creators from all backgrounds, so they realise their potential, create exceptional new music and reach audiences anywhere in the world.

 PRS for Music